Sugar Loaf railway station: Facilities

 The station has basic amenities only - a waiting shelter and timetable poster boards - although it has had a digital CIS display fitted.
-There is no step-free access available, due to the station entrance being some distance from the nearest road (the A483) along a narrow path and in a cutting.
+There is no step-free access available, due to the station entrance being down some steps from the nearest road (the A483) along a narrow path and in a cutting.
+As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.